poole/hyde/_posts/2017-01-05-command-line-cozy.md

 #### Undo/redo

 If you ever mess anything up (which is easy to do in command mode), `u` is undo and `Ctrl-r` is redo (from command mode).

+#### Everyone does this once

+To save, do *not* use `Ctrl-s`.
+This will only lock your terminal, which you then must rescue by using `Ctrl-q`.
+As described above, use escape to leave insert mode then call `:w`, or `:wa` to save all files you might have open.

 #### Vim resources